 Those familiar with marketing automation are likely already familiar with CAN-SPAM laws and regulations.
 If you or your organization sends CEM, you're required to follow these rules, but did you know that they can also directly impact your deliverability?
 This article outlines the main requirements of the law.

-There are seven main requirements that must be met before you send an email:
+There are seven requirements that must be met before you send an email message.

 NOTE: Click to read the FTC's CAN-SPAM Act regulations.

 - You must use accurate routing information (such as the "From," "To," and "Reply-To" fields) that correctly identifies the person or business who is sending the message.